Exploring creativity and beauty across different media. Passionately global.

 Entang Wiharso is represented by Arndt Fine Art that has offices in Berlin, Singapore, Zurich, New York and Melbourne.

-Cosmopolitan soul and King's College London + National Gallery alum - slowly working on a novel and a collection of short stories.
-Send all professional communication, including enquiries related to content creation, curatorship, educational engagements, art buying, art rental and building a collection, to firstname.lastname@example.org.
+Cosmopolitan soul and King's College London + National Gallery alum.
+Send all business-related communication, including enquiries regarding content creation, curatorship, educational engagements, art buying, commissioning, rental and building a collection, to email@example.com.
 Please introduce yourself before forwarding press releases and newsletters.
-Follow on IG: @tulika_inez_bahadur89.
+IG: @elucidaction / @tulika_inez_bahadur89.
 View all posts by Tulika Bahadur